mrhenree/Predicting_energy_efficiency_in-buildings/README.md

-### Note: A comprehensive breakdown of the project is contained in "Predicting_energy_efficiency_in_buildings" paper; the jupyter notebook bears the project code.
+### Note: A comprehensive breakdown of the project is contained in the "Predicting_energy_efficiency_in_buildings" paper; the jupyter notebook bears the project code.

 ## Project brief